Emotional Loneliness: Managing Social Isolation

 Physical impacts of feeling lonely

 In addition to impacts on mental health, loneliness may also have negative impacts on a person’s physical health.
 Chronic loneliness has been identified as one of the risk factors for serious health challenges like stroke and heart disease, type 2 diabetes, dementia, and early mortality.
-This may be because loneliness is a form of stress that can put the body in a state of fight-or-flight, which elevates heart rate and increases blood pressure.
+This may be because loneliness is a form of stress that can affect the brain andthat can put the body in a state of fight-or-flight, which elevates heart rate and increases blood pressure.

 Behavioral changes associated with loneliness

-Social isolation may cause behavior changes in some individuals too.
-Social withdrawal and even withdrawal from close friends and family is one key example.
+Social isolation may also cause behavior changes in some individuals, including social withdrawal and even withdrawal from close friends and family.
 It may also cause or contribute to the development of unhealthy coping mechanisms, like binge eating or misusing substances such as alcohol or drugs.

-Preventing or managing loneliness and isolation often involves taking proactive steps to build or maintain social health.
-It may be beneficial to intentionally seek out friendships and try to develop relationships with people at home or work.
+If you’re experiencing emotional loneliness, you may benefit from implementing strategies to create deeper emotional bonds.
+This may involve seeking new friendships and getting out of the house for companionship and connection.
 Striking up conversation with neighbors, joining hobby groups, attending cultural events, volunteering, and engaging in other activities in your area might all help you build both confidence and relationships.

 It may also be helpful to develop a resilient mindset when it comes to interpersonal connections.
-Remember that meeting like-minded people and building strong relationships can take time, and that putting yourself out there is brave and a skill you can improve with practice.
-Managing your expectations in this way can be useful.
-Finally, practicing gratitude, limiting or avoiding social media use, and engaging in healthy habits like exercise may also help you on your journey to building a more robust social circle.
+Remember that meeting like-minded people can take time and that putting yourself out there is a skill you can improve with practice.

 Self-care to help you reduce loneliness

 Though it may sound counterintuitive, health psychology research suggests that it might also be helpful to put effort into self-connection.
 Practicing self-care and self-compassion may help you identify blockers to social connection and improve self-esteem, which may help you on your journey toward building quality relationships.
-Practicing gratitude, journaling, and mindfulness meditation may all be helpful components of this process.
+Finally, practicing gratitude, limiting or avoiding social media use, and engaging in healthy habits like exercise may also help you on your journey to building a more robust social circle.

 Connecting with a mental health professional

-However, not everyone feels comfortable meeting with a therapist face-to-face to discuss their perceptions and feelings of loneliness.
+However, not everyone feels comfortable meeting with a therapist in person to discuss their perceptions and feelings of loneliness.
 Some might feel intimidated, while others may face obstacles to attending in-office appointments at all.
 In such situations, online therapy can be a more convenient alternative.
-It allows you to get matched and meet with an online therapist from anywhere you have an internet connection and a personal device, and it’s also typically more cost effective than traditional in-office therapy.
+It allows you to get matched and meet with an online therapist from anywhere you have an internet connection and a personal device, and it’s typically more cost-effective than traditional in-office therapy.
 Research suggests that online CBT can be an effective way to manage feelings of loneliness and social isolation in many cases.

 Takeaway